alex-mccombie/resume_readme/AlexMcCombie-Coder-README.md

 ---

 #### Howsafe | Kiosk OS | 2021
+- stack: linux, node, mongodb, aws, google cloud, arduino, html5 video, AI facial recognition, fingerprint sensors
-> - Howsafe is a WHS consultancy that works with industrial clients across Australia.
+> - client: Howsafe is a WHS consultancy that works with industrial clients across Australia.
 > - I was brought in to rescue a gateway kiosk project that had been abandoned by its developer.
 > 	- I was told it only needed “a bit of a fix” - after 18 months of development, what they really had was a stand-alone prototype running on electron with no actual network connectivity.
 > - I pulled the prototype apart, and I re-implemented it in node, mongodb and reactjs.